Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-Let's consider a classic problem from algorithms: find the subarray with the maximum sum.
+Let's consider a classic algorithmic problem: find the subarray with the maximum sum.

 Problem Statement